SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 We arrived at the destination at around 6 pm and then began to make the dinner.
 Everything was delicious and we had a pleasant conservation with each other.

-After the dinner, we enjoyed the snacks that we had bought in the supermarket and we did many interesting activities such as billizrds, singing, table games and video games.
+After the dinner, we enjoyed the snacks that we had bought in the supermarket and we did many interesting activities such as playing billiards(台球), singing, playing table games and video games.

 I think this meal is unusual because it is the first time for the classmates to gather together to eat a meal and through the activity we get to know each other better.
 What's more, the party house is beautifully decorated, which has left me a deep impression.